Your search for all stories that contained the word "None" retrieved 300 stories.

 family, respect, knowledge, creativity, self-esteem, freedom, and fun).

-How to interpret the icons: Adults are more likely to talk about "income" or "generating" in the stories they share,
+How to interpret the icons: Children are more likely to talk about food and water in stories than adults.
+Food and water stories are

 Trends (Benchmarked against all stories we've ever collected)